josvin92/Heart-Disease-Prediction-using-Naive-Bayes/README.md

 - A Naive Bayes Classifier was implemented from scratch without the use of any standard library and evaluated on the dataset obtained from UCI.
 - This model was compared with the Gaussian Naive Bayes Classifier of sklearn library.
-- I have used 5 random partitions of training and testing data to evaluate the implementation.
+- The classifier takes 5 random partitions of training and testing data to evaluate the implementation.

-- The classifier takes random partitions for 5 iterations, results were predicted with average accuracy being in the range 50% to 70%.
+- Results were predicted with accuracy being in the range 50% to 70%.